 Add new domains or subdomains with Member Virtual Hosts

 My favorite part is the last step that glues everything together.
 Notice that the regular Virtual Host List is empty, and it’ll stay that way!
 By doing all that above once (a simple configuration really), you avoid repeating the entire process for each site.
-Without further ado, open your Virtual Host by clicking its name, and locate the Member Virtual Hosts area:
+Without further ado, open your VHost Template by clicking its name, and locate the Member Virtual Hosts area:

 Eventually, that’s what you aim for.
 I understand it’s empty for you, so Click the + in the corner, and simply add your domain or subdomain to Virtual Host Name.
 That becomes the